RNBBarrett/Gmail-Spam-Cleaner---Sir-Spamabot/README.md

 ## 📧 Summary Email:
 The script sends a detailed summary of:

-Deleted Emails: Includes the email address, subject, and a link to recover each deleted email from the trash.
+Deleted Emails: Includes the email address, subject, and a link to recover each deleted email from the trash as well as an unsubscribe link.
-Unsubscribed Emails: Lists the email addresses and the unsubscribe link used.
-This allows you to monitor what was deleted and unsubscribed, with direct links to recover any emails if needed.

 ## 🛡️ Permissions Required:
 Gmail Access: The script requires access to your Gmail account in order to read, filter, and delete emails, as well as to unsubscribe from certain senders.